ToshioCP/Gtk4-tutorial/src/sec3.src.md

 ### GtkApplication and g\_application\_run

-Usually people write programming code to make an application.
+People write programming code to make an application.
 What are applications?
 Applications are software that runs using libraries, which includes the OS, frameworks and so on.